Use this guide to understand how to delete from our CLI snapshots present on a server.

 If the interest is to filter by schedules the snapshots to be deleted.

-for example: deleting 100 snapshots from the daily schedule of a specific datastore, or just all the snapshot related to that schedule.
+For example: deleting 100 snapshots from the daily schedule of a specific datastore, or just all the snapshot related to that schedule.

 Delete a number of snapshots